FR

 Learn more about Nova Scotia’s enhanced recycling system.

-Starting December 1, 2025, you’ll be able to recycle the same materials no matter where you live.
+You can now recycle the same materials no matter where you live.

 Your recycling program